paxswill/evesrp/doc/index.rst

 it can integrate with existing authentication systems, and comes with built in support for TEST Alliance's Auth and Brave's Core systems.
-It also features a configurable killmail source system, with built in support for zKillboard based killboards and the recent CREST killmail endpoint.
+It also features a configurable killmail source system, with built in support for zKillboard based killboards and the recent ESI killmail endpoint.
 Again, this is an extensible system so if you have a custom killboard, as long as there's some sort of programmatic access, you can probably write a custom adapter.